SnakeFist007/puzzle-of-personality/source/content/Type 1 - The Reformer.md

 	- sensitive to criticism, want to be safe from blame
 - incredible attention to detail, may micro-manage and overengineer things

-⟶ This version of One may resemble 6, due to their humility, helpfulness, and worry.
+⟶ This One may resemble a Six, due to their humility, helpfulness, and worry.

 ### so - The Lawmaker